In a Nutshell:

 Back Heat

-That’s where the heating elements are, but they’re quite large, and the reality is that they provide heat all the way to your mid-back.
+That’s where the heating elements are, but they’re quite large, and the reality is that they provide heat to your mid-back.
 Not all chairs come with heat, and they can be hard to find at the lower end of the price spectrum, so this has to be counted as another strong point of the chair.

 Body Stretch